Modern detached ADU with white stucco exterior in Ventura County

 • Coastal Commission ADU guidance: The Commission is developing updated guidance on SB 897 CDP exemptions, expected to clarify ambiguous situations like ADUs on through-lots with coastal access

-Additionally, several Ventura County cities are considering local ordinance updates to further streamline ADU approval.
+Several Ventura County cities are considering local ordinance updates to further streamline ADU approval.
 Oxnard is evaluating pre-approved ADU design templates that would receive same-day plan check approval for standard 600 SF and 800 SF designs, potentially reducing timelines to 30–45 days.

 Market Trajectory and Investment Outlook

 The regulatory trajectory favors continued streamlining.
 As cities gain experience with AB 2221 implementation and develop objective coastal standards, entitlement timelines should compress further.
-The emergence of pre-approved design templates, digital plan review, and concurrent processing will likely reduce non-CDP timelines to 45–60 days by 2025–2026.
+The emergence of pre-approved design templates, digital plan review, and concurrent processing will reduce non-CDP timelines to 45–60 days by 2025–2026.

 For investors and property owners, the current environment presents a compelling opportunity: regulatory clarity is increasing while construction costs have stabilized after 2021–2023 inflation.
 Developers who move now can lock in favorable construction pricing while benefiting from streamlined entitlement, positioning coastal ADU projects for strong returns in a supply-constrained market.